Rapperswil-Jona: History

 Settlements in the area of Rapperswil-Jona date back at least 5000 years.
 Evidence includes archaeological relicts collected from the Neolithic Seegubel site or the body burials of the La Tène culture.
 Centum Prata, after which Kempraten is named, is an important archeological site of the Gallo-Roman era.

 Atop the Lindenhof hill overlooking a former small village (Endingen), Rapperswil Castle was built around 1220 by the Counts of Rapperswil and is first mentioned in 1229.
 The town was founded when the nobility of Rapperswil moved from Altendorf across the lake to Rapperswil.
-The town was soon acquired by the Habsburg family who, in 1358/60, built the wooden bridge across the upper Lake Zürich.
+The town was soon acquired by the Habsburg family who, in 1358/60, built the wooden bridge across the upper Lake Zurich.
 Later, the town bought itself free, and ending Old Zürich War made an alliance with the Swiss Confederation.

 Because of its strategic location along important infrastructure the town grew rich because of flourishing trade.
 This allowed a certain degree of freedom which was ended with the formation of Swiss cantons by Napoleon.
 Rapperswil was at first part of the Helvetic canton of Linth.
 After 1803's Act of Mediation, it joined the canton of St. Gallen.
 The locational advantage of the place attracted the national Circus Knie who built its headquarters in Rapperswil in 1919.
 The circus is now also responsible for the Knie's Kinderzoo and the Circus Museum.